dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 #### All this is great, but I'd like something simpler, is there anything?
 You can check [here](https://github.com/dgkanatsios/AzureServicesForUnity) for a Unity client that can communicate with various Azure PaaS services like [App ServiceEasy Tables](https://blog.xamarin.com/getting-started-azure-mobile-apps-easy-tables/), [Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs) and [Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/).

+#### Can I compress HTTP output?
+Originally I was using [expressjs/compression](https://github.com/expressjs/compression) middleware.
+However, I encountered some instability during local development, not sure why (maybe it doesn't work so well with Azure Functions runtime?).
+Give it a shot and let me know if it works for you!